aptmcl/Khepri/Julia/KhepriPOVRay/src/README_AML.txt

 C:/Users/aml/Documents/POV-Ray/v3.7/include/

-The modifications were needed to adapt Lightsys to the Radiosity method of POVRay.
+Modifications were needed to adapt Lightsys to the Radiosity method of POVRay.
 They are done by the backend itself, that injects code in the output to prevent the definition of a macro, namely, in file CIE_Skylight.inc:84